codenotary/immuch/README.md

 ```
 ./immuch -h

-ImmuCh is a secure CLI messager making use of ImmuDB Vault as a backend:
+ImmuCh is a secure CLI messager making use of immudb Vault as a backend:

 It enable two parties to communicate securely by using a trusted central authority for exchanging their messages.

-ImmuDB Vault guarantees integrity of contents saved by a mathematical proof.
+immudb Vault guarantees integrity of contents saved by a mathematical proof.

 Usage:
   immuch [command]